GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 * Container Analysis provides [automatic vulnerability scanning](https://cloud.google.com/container-analysis/docs/vulnerability-scanning) on images, which you can use as part of a broader approach to monitoring for vulnerabilities.

-You pull the required images from the Docker Hub and push it to your repository, using a specific version number for each image instead of using `latest`.
+You pull the required images from the Docker Hub and push them to your repository, using a specific version number for each image instead of using `latest`.
 The image indicated by `latest` changes, which can cause issues such as broken integrations.
 Though the instructions in this section indicate a version that's current at the time of the writing of this tutorial, you should check to determine whether a newer version is available.

 1. Enable the APIs:

         gcloud services enable artifactregistry.googleapis.com \
                                containerscanning.googleapis.com

 1. Set the default location for image storage: